mattik01/Osu-RecSys-Study/documentation/schema-info.md

 total_weighted_pp,skill_stabilization_date

 ### Nice to have, if possible obtain these when i have the time and a way without the osu api banning me:
-- max pp of a beatmap_mod id
+- max pp of a beatmap_mod id (not in osu api, possibly in third party)
-- liked beatmap- sets of users
+- liked beatmap- sets of users (seems impossible)
 - exist/failrate on beatmap